 Burger King Franchise Business Plan

-Burger King is the world’s fifth largest fast food chain, with over 15,000 restaurants worldwide.
+Burger King is the world’s fifth-largest fast-food chain, with over 15,000 restaurants worldwide.
 As 11 million people visit Burger King worldwide every day, the company cares intensely about customer experience and public respect for the brand.
 According to IBIS World, Burger King primarily franchises restaurants, with about 90.0% of its stores operating under franchise agreements.
 About 44.0% of the company’s restaurants are based in the U.S. Burger King’s U.S. industry-specific sales will reach $9.2 billion in 2018.
-Joorney Franchise Business Plans has an extensive experience in collaborating with investors looking to open a Burger King restaurant.
+Joorney Franchise Business Plans has extensive experience in collaborating with investors looking to open a Burger King restaurant.

 To provide the highest quality Franchise Business Plans, Joorney Business Plan Writers address the key issues, such as:

 Burger King requires franchisees to pay an advertising monthly contribution equal to 4 percent of gross sales.
 Burger King uses the advertising contributions to pay for various types of expenses related to advertising and promotion such as market research, development, and production of advertisements, sales promotions, public relations, media costs, and administrative expenses.
 Joorney Business Plans helps in writing advertising and marketing strategies and developing budgets in line with the franchise agreement.